A story of how renovations to a preschool improved child and staff health and helped stabilize the center’s finances.

 A story of how renovations to a preschool in Oakland, California, not only made the space a better place for the children to play and the staff to work but also, unexpectedly, improved their health and helped stabilize the center’s finances.

-As a result, attendance was up among students, who no longer had frequent asthma attacks, and staff disability claims dropped dramatically.
+As a result of less frequent asthma attacks, attendance went up among students resulting in higher net income for the Center, and staff disability claims dropped dramatically resulting in additional cost savings.
 The data now serve as evidence to support LIIF’s investments in healthy child care in other cities.

 • The Olneyville neighborhood of Providence, Rhode Island